-• jakarta.faces.ALWAYS_PERFORM_VALIDATION_WHEN_REQUIRED_IS_TRUE -See the javadocs for the constant jakarta.faces.component.UIInput.ALWAYS_PERFORM_VALIDATION_WHEN_REQUIRED_IS_TRUE for the specification of this feature.
+- jakarta.faces.ALWAYS_PERFORM_VALIDATION_WHEN_REQUIRED_IS_TRUE -See the javadocs for the constant jakarta.faces.component.UIInput.ALWAYS_PERFORM_VALIDATION_WHEN_REQUIRED_IS_TRUE for the specification of this feature. - jakarta.faces.CLIENT_WINDOW_MODE -The context-param that controls the operation of the

-- jakarta.faces.CLIENT_WINDOW_MODE -The context-param that controls the operation of the ClientWindow feature.
+- ClientWindow feature.
 See the javadocs for the constant jakarta.faces.lifecycle.ClientWindow.CLIENT_WINDOW_MODE_PARAM_NAME for the specification of this feature. - jakarta.faces.CONFIG_FILES Comma-delimited list of context-relative resource paths under which the Jakarta Faces implementation will look for application configuration resources (see Application Configuration Resource Format), before loading a configuration resource named "/WEB-INF/faces-config.xml" (if such a resource exists).
-If "/WEB-INF/faces-config.xml" is present in the list, it must be ignored. - jakarta.faces.DATETIMECONVERTER_DEFAULT_TIMEZONE_IS_SYSTEM_TIMEZONE If this param is set, and calling toLowerCase().equals("true") on a String representation of its value returns true, Application.createConverter() must guarantee that the default for the timezone of all jakarta.faces.convert.DateTimeConverter instances must be equal to TimeZone.getDefault() instead of "GMT". - jakarta.faces.DISABLE_FACESSERVLET_TO_XHTML If this param is set, and calling toLowerCase().equals("true") on a String representation of its value returns true, the default mapping of the FacesServlet to .xhtml must not take effect. - jakarta.faces.FACELETS_LIBRARIES -If this param is set, the runtime must interpret it as a semicolon (;) separated list of paths, starting with "/" (without the quotes).
-The runtime must interpret each entry in the list as a path relative to the web application root and interpret the file found at that path as a facelet tag library, conforming to the facelet taglibrary schema and expose the tags therein according to Facelet Tag Library mechanism.
-The runtime must also consider the facelets.LIBRARIES param name as an alias to this param name for backwards compatibility with existing facelets tag libraries. - jakarta.faces.FACELETS_BUFFER_SIZE -The buffer size to set on the response when the ResponseWriter is generated.
+If "/WEB-INF/faces-config.xml" is present in the list, it must be ignored. - jakarta.faces.DATETIMECONVERTER_DEFAULT_TIMEZONE_IS_SYSTEM_TIMEZONE If this param is set, and calling toLowerCase().equals("true") on a String representation of its value returns true, Application.createConverter() must guarantee that the default for the timezone of all jakarta.faces.convert.DateTimeConverter instances must be equal to TimeZone.getDefault() instead of "GMT". - jakarta.faces.DISABLE_FACESSERVLET_TO_XHTML If this param is set, and calling toLowerCase().equals("true") on a String representation of its value returns true, the default mapping of the FacesServlet to xhtml must not take effect. - jakarta.faces.FACELETS_LIBRARIES -If this param is set, the runtime must interpret it as a semicolon (;) separated list of paths, starting with "/" (without the quotes).
+The runtime must interpret each entry in the list as a path relative to the web application root and interpret the file found at that path as a facelet tag library, conforming to the facelet taglibrary schema and expose the tags therein according to Facelet Tag Library mechanism. - jakarta.faces.FACELETS_BUFFER_SIZE -The buffer size to set on the response when the ResponseWriter is generated.
 By default the value is 1024.
 A value of -1 will not assign a buffer size on the response.
-This should be increased if you are using development mode in order to guarantee that the response isn't partially rendered when an error is generated.
-The runtime must also consider the facelets.BUFFER_SIZE param name as an alias to this param name for backwards compatibility with existing facelets tag libraries. - jakarta.faces.FACELETS_DECORATORS -A semicolon (;) delimitted list of class names of type jakarta.faces.view.facelets.TagDecorator, with a no-argument constructor.
-These decorators will be loaded when the first request for a Facelets VDL view hits the ViewHandler for page compilation.The runtime must also consider the facelets.DECORATORS param name as an alias to this param name for backwards compatibility with existing facelets tag libraries. - jakarta.faces.FACELETS_REFRESH_PERIOD When a page is requested, what interval in seconds should the compiler check for changes.
+This should be increased if you are using development mode in order to guarantee that the response isn't partially rendered when an error is generated. - jakarta.faces.FACELETS_DECORATORS -A semicolon (;) delimitted list of class names of type jakarta.faces.view.facelets.TagDecorator, with a no-argument constructor.
+These decorators will be loaded when the first request for a Facelets VDL view hits the ViewHandler for page compilation. - jakarta.faces.FACELETS_REFRESH_PERIOD When a page is requested, what interval in seconds should the compiler check for changes.
 If you don't want the compiler to check for changes once the page is compiled, then use a value of -1.
-Setting a low refresh period helps during development to be able to edit pages in a running application.The runtime must also consider the facelets.REFRESH_PERIOD param name as an alias to this param name for backwards compatibility with existing facelets tag libraries.

-• jakarta.faces.FACELETS_RESOURCE_RESOLVER - If this param is set, the runtime must interpret its value as а fully qualified classname of а java class that extends jakarta.faces.view.facelets.ResourceResolver and has a zero argument public constructor or a one argument public constructor where the type of the argument is ResourceResolver.
+Setting a low refresh period helps during development to be able to edit pages in a running application.
+If this value is not specified, then the default depends on Application.getProjectStage().
+If it is Production, then runtime must act as if it is set to -1, else the runtime must act as if it is set to 0. - jakarta.faces.FACELETS_RESOURCE_RESOLVER If this param is set, the runtime must interpret its value as a fully qualified classname of a java class that extends jakarta.faces.view.facelets.ResourceResolver and has a zero argument public constructor or a one argument public constructor where the type of the argument is ResourceResolver.
 If this param is set and its value does not conform to those requirements, the runtime must log a message and continue.
 If it does conform to these requirements and has a one-argument constructor, the default ResourceResolver must be passed to the constructor.
 If it has a zero argument constructor it is invoked directly.
 In either case, the new ResourceResolver replaces the old one.
-The runtime must also consider the facelets.RESOURCE_RESOLVER param name as an alias to this param name for backwards compatibility with existing facelets tag libraries.